Social Security Tips

 Social Security tips are the discretionary earnings (tips) an employee receives from customers that are reported on their W-2 and subject to Social Security taxes.
 This includes cash tips, credit/debit tip charges, and non-cash tips.

-These tips are to be reported to the employer so that taxes can be withheld from the employee’s paycheck.
-Only cash/debit/credit tips that exceed an amount of $20 during a single calendar month must be reported and have taxes withheld.
+These tips must be reported to the employer so that Social Security taxes can be withheld from the employee’s paycheck.
+Only cash, debit, and credit tips that exceed $20 during a single calendar month must be reported and have taxes withheld.

-Discretionary earnings must meet these four conditions to be considered a qualified tip:
+Discretionary earnings must meet these four conditions to qualify as Social Security tips:

 - They are not mandated for, or coerced from, the customer.